 This course introduces the basic descriptions of light as waves (physical optics), and photons.
 Interference of optical waves is described along with interferometers and their applications to optical metrology and sensing.
+Fourier series for the analysis of waves.
 Diffraction of optical waves propagating through apertures is examined and the effects on the resolution of imaging systems and the spreading and focusing of optical beams are covered.

-Diffraction gratings and grating spectrometers will be studied.

-The polarization of light and polarization devices used to control light will be examined.
+Diffraction gratings and grating spectrometers.
+Introduction to Fourier analysis for treating diffraction.
+Brief introduction to polarization and polarization devices.
 Regarding light as photons, a brief introduction to absorption, emission, and luminescence phenomena is followed by a brief description of photonic devices such as light emitting diodes, lasers and optical detectors.